Recognition of same-sex unions in Serbia: Public opinion

 A 2020 opinion poll published by the Civil Rights Defenders showed that 73% of Serbs supported hospital visitation rights for same-sex couples, 60% supported health insurance for same-sex partners, 59% supported allowing same-sex partners to inherit each other's assets at death, and 59% supported equal division of property.
 In total, 80% of Serbians supported granting same-sex couples some legal rights.
 26% of respondents supported same-sex marriage, an increase from 11% in 2015.

 A December 2022 Ipsos survey showed that 24% of Serbs considered same-sex marriage "acceptable" (10% "completely" and 14% "mainly"), while 73% considered it "unacceptable" (56% "completely" and 17% "mainly").
 This represented a large increase of support from 2015 when 9% of Serbs supported same-sex marriage.
-With regard to special rights, 59% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.
+With regard to specific rights, 59% of respondents supported the right of same-sex couples to receive survivor pension benefits in case of the partner's death.